By appointment

 Every Wednesday at 6:15PM an evening prayer service is held at St. Paul's

-*During Lent the location will switch weekly.
+*During the season of Lent the time is also changed to 6:30PM and the location will switch weekly.
 Please see the schedule for those services.

 *Service times switch every four months